How to Check Engine Lubricant of Your Vehicle?

 How to Check Engine Lubricant?

-Step 1: Park the Vehicle on Level Ground and Cool the Engine It is important to park the vehicle on level ground before checking the engine lubricant.
-It’s also necessary to wait for the engine to cool down since checking the lubricant when the engine is hot may provide misleading results.
+It is important to park the vehicle on level ground before checking the engine lubricant.
+It is also necessary to wait for the engine to cool down since checking the lubricant when the engine is hot may give misleading results.

-Step 2: Open the Engine Hood Open the vehicle's engine hood to gain access to the engine interior.
-Remember to use the bonnet lock to keep the bonnet securely open.
+Open the vehicle's engine hood to gain access to the engine interior.
+Remember to use the bonnet latch to keep the hood securely open.

-Step 3: Remove Engine Lubricant Dipstick The engine lubricant dipstick is located at the front of the engine, usually within easy reach.
+The engine lubricant dipstick is located at the front of the engine, usually within easy reach.
 The dipstick with a yellow ring or handle is used to check the engine lubricant level.
 Remove the engine lubricant dipstick completely.

-Step 4: Clean and Insert the Dipstick After removing the dipstick, clean it thoroughly with a cloth or paper towel.
-Then insert the dipstick and wait a few seconds before removing it again.
+After removing the dipstick, clean it thoroughly with a cloth or paper towel.
+Then, insert the dipstick and wait a few seconds before removing it again.

-Step 5: Check the Lubricant Level There are usually two marks on the engine lubricant dipstick: one indicates the minimum level and the other indicates the maximum level.
+There are usually two marks on the engine lubricant dipstick: one indicates the minimum level and the other indicates the maximum level.
 The lubricant level should remain between these two marks.
 If the lubricant level is below the minimum level, you should add lubricant.
 If it is near the maximum level, there is no need to add lubricant.

 When to Check Engine Lubricant?